The Best Content Delivery Network Services

 CDN costs may warry.
 There are few free CDN services on the market, but they are often limited by either the number of requests or bandwidth or both.
 CDN providers usually have two pricing models.
 The first one is based on subscription plans.

-The second pricing model is “pay as you go” meaning that you will pay for used bandwidth and number of requests.
+The second pricing model is “pay as you go” meaning that you will pay for used bandwidth and the number of requests.
 Some providers will also charge you for cache misses such as Google Cloud CDN.

 Getting your content stored on servers across the world sounds like a risky endeavor.
 However, the top CDN providers keep your security tight.
 Their servers are locked behind several layers of industry-grade online security solutions, such as encryption.
 Your content will be safe.